BillMick/digital-library/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## How to test
+To test the application, you also need to run simultaneously the files management API (present on the branch files/mgt/bill).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: